frypatch/The-Price-of-Remembering/book/CHAPTER_06.md

 ### * * *

+> “Day Four”

-The fourth day I filled my waterskin in a stream trickling down from the snowfields above.
+I filled my waterskin in a stream trickling down from the snowfields above.
 It was so cold it numbed my hands.

 I kept climbing and breached the treeline.
 Up here it was all bare rock and ice and endless gray sky.
 There was nowhere to hide.
 Nothing to distract the mind from itself.